witas8/studentservice/README.md

 - Exceptions in AssertJ are written like assertThatThrownBy(() → {throw new Exception(“boom”);})

-    1. Maven
+Maven:
 <dependency>
 	<groupId>org.springframework.boot</groupId>
 	<artifactId>spring-boot-starter-test</artifactId>
 	<scope>test</scope>
 </dependency>

-    1. Create a simple unit test
+Create a simple unit test:
 - Write test in a package called test
 - tests are divided to 3 main parts – given (introduce variables), when (action), then (assert result)
 - Use Jupiter5 (org.junit.jupiter.api) to use test (@Test)